 A decision of the building control authority can be appealed to An Bórd Pleanála within one month of the decision.
 Details of the appeal process and fee are sent out with each decision of the authority.

-This section outlines the involvement of the fire service in the licensing process and is intended as a guide to both potential and existing licences of public premises.
-It does not purport to be a definitive guide and any detailed information regarding the process may be obtained by contacting the fire service via the contact details given.
+This section outlines the involvement of the fire service in the licensing process and is intended only as a guide to licensing of public premises.
+It does not purport to be a definitive guide and further information regarding the process may be obtained by contacting the fire service via the contact details given.

 - Fire detection and alarm system

-On the day of the inspection the inspecting officer (where relevant) will check the following items:
+On the day of the inspection the inspecting officer will check the following items, where relevant: